nicoduj/ImageClassification/README.md

 ## TensorFlow Environment installation

-You will find all installation option there : https://www.tensorflow.org/install/install_mac
+You will find complete installation instructions there : https://www.tensorflow.org/install/install_mac

 As advised, I used the following steps to build my virtualEnv installation on a mac :

 1. Start a terminal (a shell).
 You'll perform all subsequent steps in this shell.

-2. Install pip and Virtualenv by issuing the following commands:
+2. Install pip and Virtualenv :

 ```bash
  $ sudo easy_install pip
  $ pip install --upgrade virtualenv
  ```

-3. Create a Virtualenv environment by issuing a command of one of the following formats:
+3. Create a Virtualenv environment :

 ```bash
  $ virtualenv --system-site-packages -p python3 targetDirectory